 A “Locked Suggestion-cum-Complaint Box” will be installed in the cafeteria, which will be checked on regular basis by “College Cafeteria Committee”.

-The Contractor must comply with the government rules and shall be wholly responsible for payment of any and all taxes (CGST/ SGST etc.) by the Central or State Governments or any local authority or body.
+The Contractor must comply with the government rules and shall be wholly responsible for payment of all taxes (CGST/ SGST etc.) levied by the Central or State Governments or any local authority or body.
 The College shall not be liable to pay such taxes, charges, duties etc., whether existing or which may accrue in future for the period of contract.

-Notwithstanding anything contained herein, the College shall have the right to terminate the agreement by giving one month's notice in writing to the Contractor without assigning any reason thereof.
+Notwithstanding anything contained herein, the College shall have the right to terminate the contract by giving one month's notice in writing to the Contractor without assigning any reason thereof.

-In the event of the Contractor committing a breach of any of the terms and conditions of this Agreement, the College shall be entitled to either impose a penalty of ₹ 2,000/- per violation or terminate the Agreement immediately without notice and without assigning any reasons thereof and shall have the right to forfeit the Performance Security.
+In the event of the Contractor committing a breach of any of the terms and conditions of this Agreement, the College shall be entitled to either impose a penalty of ₹ 2,000/- per violation or terminate the contract immediately without notice and without assigning any reasons thereof and shall have the right to forfeit the Performance Security.

-On the expiry / termination of this Agreement, the Contractor shall stop functioning and hand over the vacant possession of the cafeteria premises peacefully together with furniture, fixtures and equipments etc. as provided by the college in good condition to the college.
-His/her occupation of the premises after such termination will be deemed to be that of a trespasser and he shall be liable to pay damages.
+On the expiry / termination of this Agreement, the Contractor shall stop functioning and hand over the vacant possession of the cafeteria premises peacefully together with furniture, fixtures and equipments etc. as provided by the college in good and working condition to the college.
+His/her occupation of the premises after such termination will be deemed to be that of a trespasser and he/she shall be liable to pay damages.

 On expiry / termination of the tenure of the agreement, “NO DUES CERTIFICATE” from Cafeteria Committee is required to be submitted in the Accounts Section of the college for return of Earnest Money kept as performance security worth Rs.
 25,000.00, which will also sign at the “NO DUES CERTIFICATE” after checking and verifying the pending balances, if any.